Automation — A server that supports the OLE Automation standard.

 Network communications, in addition to the overhead required for data transfer, can make this configuration slower than the local out-of-process configuration.

-For more information, see the following articles.
+For more information, see these articles.